bdeckard92/dupUT/01-Class-Content/21-MERN/01-Activities/Git-Guide/README.md

 Now that we have some code in our remote repository, let's create the workflow that will contain the actions we want to perform after each pull request:

-1. In your terminal create a new directory called `.github`.
+1. In the terminal, create a new directory called `.github`.
 GitHub will automatically look for this directory when it's pushed to your repository.

 2. Create a `workflows` directory inside `.github`.

 3. Create a `main.yml` file inside your `workflows` directory.
 The folder structure should look something like this:

      ```text
      .github